 Skip to content

-Professor Pat Dudgeon is a Professor and Research Fellow in the School of Indigenous Studies at the University of Western Australia (UWA) and is also a commissioner on the National Mental Health Commission.
+Professor Pat Dudgeon is a Professor and Research Fellow in the School of Indigenous Studies at the University of Western Australia (WA) and Mental Health Commissioner on the National Mental Health Commission.
 Pat is a descendant of the Bardi people from the Kimberley area in WA.

 Previously, Pat was the Head of the Centre for Aboriginal Studies at Curtin University in WA, providing culturally appropriate education, for an employment period of 19 years.
 Alongside her other roles, Pat is also the Project Leader of the National Empowerment Project, an Indigenous suicide prevention project that works with eleven Aboriginal communities across Australia to promote cultural, social and emotional wellbeing.
 She also leads the Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project evaluating the effectiveness of existing suicide prevention programs and services.